lightaprs/LightAPRSGateway-1.0/README.md

 <img src="images/lightaprs_gateway_top.jpeg" width="600">

-LightAPRS Gateway will be available on https://shop.qrp-labs.com for order soon.
+LightAPRS Gateway is available on https://shop.qrp-labs.com/aprs/LightAPRSGateway1 for order.

 **Important:** LightAPRS Gateway 1.0 operates on the amateur 2-meter (VHF) radio band with a 30 dBm (1W) output power, which typically requires an amateur radio license to operate in many countries.
 Therefore, if you are not a licensed HAM operator, please ensure to check local regulations and laws before purchasing the module.